datafilter/t3st/README.md

 })
 ```

-The tests in the repo are the *real* docs, here's a brief incomplete summary:
+The tests in the repo are the *real* docs ~ here's a brief incomplete summary:

 ### test
 > test(description, boolean)